Barath2803/CreditCardOCR/README.md

 We welcome contributions!
 If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.

 ## Happy extracting! 🥳

-Feel free to adjust the emojis and any additional content to best suit your project's style and tone.